PimvanderLoos/AnimatedArchitecture/README.md

 # Add-ons
 * [Big Doors Opener](https://www.spigotmc.org/resources/80805/) (Created by Eldoria).
 It allows you to automatically open doors based on conditions such as player proximity, player permissions, or time of day!
+* [Big Doors Physics](https://modrinth.com/plugin/bigdoorsphysics) (Created by bonn2).
+It adds collisions to the animated blocks!

 # FAQ: